wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `sendResponseUp()`.
 At the end of the method, the original `GETS` event object is removed from the MSHR front entry by calling `cleanUpAfterResponse()`.

+Method `handleGetXResp()` may also handle the response for a `GETS` event from the lower level.
+This will happen if the lower level grants exclusive ownership to the requestor.
+In our case, only the `IS` branch in the switch block is releveant.
+The state will transit to `M` or `E` depending on whether data from the lower level is dirty (I could not see how this is possible, though, because `GETS` will never cause the lower level controller to issue `FetchInv` and hence acquire a dirty block).
+The event forwarded to the requestor can also be `GetSResp` or `GetXResp`, depending on whether the address has any sharer in the upper level or not.

 ##### handleGetX(), Request Path